faradeen-ja/My-complete-JavaScript-training-projects/Advanced JavaScript A-Z/01-JS Fundamentals-Part-1/README.md

 #### Nested if statements
-The conditional statements ca be nested to each other.
+The conditional statements can be nested to each other.
 This means you can write an if statement within another if statement. here is an example:
 ```JavaScript
 let cmployee = {